Holiday inspiration currently loading...

 But it’s not just whisky here; superb driving routes through fabulous scenery, imposing castles, delightful villages featuring quirky shopping and the finest local produce served at charming inns and restaurants, are just some of the attractions you can look forward to.

 Day Five – Wander to the West Highlands

 Today’s classic route will take you along the shores of Loch Ness (possibly stopping off at famous Urquhart Castle or even the Loch Ness Monster Centre at Drumnadrochit – do bring your sense of humour) and down the Great Glen, before arriving at the mouth of Loch Creran and your next destination.

 Your hotel on Loch Creran

-Could there be anything more romantic than a Victorian-era Scottish Baronial mansion, with a Michelin-star restaurant, set on its own 300-acre private island, teeming with wildlife and surrounded by the most breath-taking vistas?
+Could there be anything more romantic than a Victorian-era Scottish Baronial mansion, with an acclaimed restaurant, set on its own 300-acre private island, teeming with wildlife and surrounded by the most breath-taking vistas?
 We don’t think so, and we’re sure you will fall in love with this extraordinary place.
 Beautifully manicured hotel grounds give way to rugged hillside and raised beaches, inviting you to explore and discover, treating this fabulous setting as if it were your very own.
 Inside, relax amidst lavish surroundings in one of several supremely comfortable guest lounges, and in the evening enjoy world-class dining with perhaps a bottle or two from the remarkable wine list.